 Ingrid started working for acta in 1994, after graduating from Exeter University with a drama and education degree.

 Ingrid originally worked for the company as a freelancer, whilst also working as a youth worker and teacher.
 She has directed numerous community plays over the years, but the majority of her time has been spent developing and directing acta youth theatres.
 She has a passion for devising theatre with young people, creating new and relevant performances.

 Katie leads on all the technical aspects of acta theatre productions, and particularly enjoys designing the lighting for so many shows.
 She also manages acta events and festivals and leads visual arts sessions in schools and the wider community.

 Katie trained at Bristol Old Vic Theatre School and then worked as a Production Manager in theatres including The Crucible, Sheffield and touring in the U.K and Europe with companies such as Theatre Alibi, New Perspectives and Common Players.
 She believes passionately in taking theatre to unexpected places and to new audiences.
 She has worked on shows in parks, village halls, schools, prisons and on the street, large-scale public events, carnival and education projects, so instantly felt at home with acta when she joined in 2002.

 Kathryn Hopkins, Communications Coordinator

-Kathryn completed her acta foundation year in October 2013, and is now a fully fledged member of the team.
+Kathryn completed her acta foundation year in October 2013.
 She is the person who is responsible for getting more people taking part in acta projects and coming to see our shows.
 Follow acta on twitter and facebook to talk to her.
 Kathryn also designs and creates the posters for the shows!

 The last time Kathryn tried her hand at acting herself was for a film called “Hunky Dory” where she appeared as a girl in the school orchestra.